evan-erdos/inkwell/about.md

-The second approach can be done directly in the page, using liquid template includes, like this:
+Snippet mode allows you to write directly in the page source.
+It uses liquid templates to put all your prose in a particular `div`, which Inkwell then reads from and transforms into screenplay format.

+Snippet mode looks something like this:

 {% raw %}
 ~~~text